 OKRs stand for Objectives and Key Results.
 They’re simply a way of setting goals and aligning them throughout your organization by using Objectives (what you want to achieve) and a set of accompanying Key Results (metrics to measure how you’ll achieve the Objective).
 They align everyone to the top company goals to ensure all teams move in the same direction, have clarity and focus, and stay connected to your mission.

-In order to achieve both improved performance and important business outcomes, you must look at both performance objectives and KPIs.
+In order to achieve both improved performance and important business outcomes, you must look at both KPOs and KPIs.
 That’s why organizations are choosing to use goal setting solutions like OKRs to make sure they’re improving performance and achieving top-priority outcomes by aligning goals across the entire organization.